ocapuozzo/p4tuning.org/pages/musaic/musaic_12temperament.md

   * C0, C5, ..., Cn are pitches
   * C is Pitch Class in *Musical Set Theory* terminology, noted most often 0 (zero).

-It is well known by the musician for the notation of chords: CMaj7 designates all the chords, with a Cx as root, based on a structure (4, 3, 3, 2) ie 3rd maj, fifth right and seventh minor.
+It is well known by the musician for the notation of chords: CMaj7 designates all the chords, with a Cx as root, based on a structure (4, 3, 4, 1) ie 3rd maj, fifth and major seventh.

 {% include image.html file='musaic/circleFullPitches.png' alt='pitches in cycles' caption='Enharmonic and Octave equivalence<br/>(with integer notation)' %}